in

 • Manufacturing: 9,300 persons

-The forestry, fishing, mining, quarrying, oil and gas sector is the largest component, reflecting the importance of natural resource extraction in the provincial economy.
-Construction also accounts for significant employment, linked to demands from the mining, oil and public infrastructure sectors.
+The largest component is the forestry, fishing, mining, quarrying, oil, and gas sector, reflecting the importance of natural resource extraction in the provincial economy.
+Construction also accounts for significant employment, which is linked to demands from the mining, oil, and public infrastructure sectors.
 Manufacturing jobs are concentrated in Corner Brook’s paper mill and other light industries.

 Service-Producing Sectors in Newfoundland and Labrador